userfront/guide/all/docs/js.md

 Submits an email and password to create a user.

-Upon success, receives auth tokens and adds the auth tokens to the browser's cookies, then redirects the browser to the After-signup path.
+Upon success, receives JWT access token and adds the JWT access token to the browser's cookies, then redirects the browser to the After-signup path.

 ::::
 :::: right